memfault/interrupt/_drafts/practical_zephyr_05_west.md

 We got rid of the `path` key, since `import.path-prefix` allows us to define a common prefix for all projects.
 Using the `import.file` key, we're telling _West_ to look for a `west.yml` file in Zephyr's repository and also consider the projects listed there.
 Instead of adding _all_ of Zephyr's dependencies, we pick the ones we need _by their name_ using the `import.name-allowlist` key.

+> **Notice:** Without `name-allowlist` we'd instruct _West_ to clone **all** dependencies, recursively.
+If you have a quick look at Zephyr's manifest file [`west.yml`](https://github.com/zephyrproject-rtos/zephyr/blob/main/west.yml), you'll see that it has _a lot_ of dependencies.
+Running `west update` without limiting the dependencies may take several minutes and lots of disk space!

-With this, _West_ **recursively** imports all dependencies from the `zephyr` project.
+With this, _West_ **recursively** imports all allowed dependencies from the `zephyr` project.
 The details are explained nicely in the [official documentation on "Manifest Imports"](https://docs.zephyrproject.org/latest/develop/west/manifest.html#west-manifest-import).

 Running `west update`, the new dependencies are placed in the `deps/modules` folder: We specified the `deps` prefix, whereas the `module` folder comes from Zephyr's own `west.yml` file: